Optimal localization for the Einstein constraints: Linear estimates for the squared localized Hamiltonian operator

-We now consider the solutions to the localized Hamiltonian equation and, by integrating the energy identity \eqref{main-func-identity} and applying our asymptotic and shell stability conditions, we establish sharp decay estimates for $L^2$-averages on spheres as a function of $r$.
-Observe that the (super-)harmonic is achieved for (super-)harmonic source terms \emph{only after subtracting} a harmonic contribution\footnote{When $a_\star > a_{n,p}$, the second condition in~\eqref{equa-hyo-EEE} is a consequence of the first condition.}.
+We now consider the solutions to the localized Hamiltonian and, by integrating differential equations \eqref{equa-defb-b-b}~for the average $\la u\ra$ and \eqref{main-func-identity}~for the shell functional~$\Phi^\notreH[u]$, and applying our Hamiltonian stability conditions, we establish sharp decay for Sobolev norms on spherical caps $\Lambda_r=\{x\in\Omega_R,\,|x|=r\}$.
+The proof spans \autoref{section=7.1}, which defines in particular the parameter $\deltaH>0$ appearing in the theorem statement, \autoref{section=7.2} analysing the shell identity, and \autoref{section=7.3} proving a technical bound based on the equation for~$\la u\ra$, and relies on some explicit expressions (especially~\autoref{prop-66}) derived in \autoref{section=6} based on a harmonic-spherical decomposition of~$\notreH^\lambda$.